openflighthpc/docs.openflighthpc.org/docs/docs/hpc-on-k8s/rke.md

 Install kubectl to connect k8s cluster, follow the link below [Install Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)

-Install helm cli to deploy applications on kubernetes cluster using helm, follow the link below [Install helm](https://helm.sh/docs/intro/install/)
+Install helm to deploy applications on kubernetes cluster using helm, follow the link below [Install helm](https://helm.sh/docs/intro/install/)

 Verification of k8s cluster, if status of nodes are in READY state then k8s is ready to use.